airnandez/sw-lsst-eu/docs/faq.rst

 Where can I get help on using the LSST science pipelines?
 ---------------------------------------------------------

-The best place to get help about the LSST software works is the `LSST Community <https://community.lsst.org/c/support>`_  forum.
+The best places to get help about the LSST software works is the `LSST Community <https://community.lsst.org/c/support>`_ forum.